zeek/zeek/script-reference/statements.rst

     uses type-based versions of "case":

-    - "case type t: ...": Take branch if the value of the switch expression could be casted to type t (where "t" is the name of a Bro script type, either built-in or user-defined).
+    - "case type t: ...": Take branch if the value of the switch expression could be casted to type t (where "t" is the name of a Zeek script type, either built-in or user-defined).

     - "case type t as x: ...": Same as above, but the casted value is